Central Michigan University's Counseling Program

 academic unit is housed in the Department of Counseling and Special Education within the College of Education and Human Services.
 The program's primary responsibility is to prepare students through a listing of academic requirements and expectations needed to obtain a Master of Arts in Counseling degree.

-The Counselor Education faculty at Central Michigan University offer courses and programs designed to prepare students to work as counseling personnel in public and private schools, institutions of higher education, community-based social service agencies, and private practice.
-Many classes are offered nights and weekends to better accommodate the nontraditional student.
-Students who successfully complete a program for Counselor Education earn a Master of Arts degree in Counseling, focusing in either School Counseling
+The Counseling program faculty at Central Michigan University offers courses and programs designed to prepare students to work as counseling personnel in public and private schools, institutions of higher education, community-based social service agencies, and private practice.

-.
-The coursework and training experiences at Central Michigan University are equivalent to the standards established by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), and exceeds the Michigan requirements for school counselor licensure/endorsement and/or counselor licensure in professional counseling.
+- The Counseling Program has been granted CACREP accreditation.
+The coursework and training experiences at Central Michigan University are based on the standards established by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The program exceeds the Michigan requirements for school counselor licensure/endorsement and/or counselor licensure in professional counseling.